Peanut butter jars make fun storage! They’re sturdy, see-through, and have colorful lids. Plus, they’re free!

 - store little things at home like Barbie shoes, shells, coins, craft supplies, etc.

 - put snacks in them when you’re in the car

 Get as much peanut butter out of the jar as possible.
 Remove the label.
 Then, wash in the dishwasher.
 If you’re a teacher, send a parent note home asking for clean, empty peanut butter jars.
 I did this whenever I needed more for my classroom and the parents were great about sending them in.
+Just make sure they’ve been washed completely since severe nut allergies are common.
 Or ask your friends and family to save them for you.
 As for what to put in them, the possibilities are endless!